Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Framization of the Temperley-Lieb algebra associated to the Coxeter group of type

-The following two propositions show how the trace ${\rm Tr}$ behaves on the elements of the defining ideal of ${\rm FTL}^{\mathtt{B}}(\U, \V)$.
+The following two propositions show how ${\rm Tr}$ behaves on the elements of the defining ideal of ${\rm FTL}^{\mathtt{B}}(\U, \V)$.
 We start by exploring the case of the elements that involve the $\mathtt{B}$-type part of the algebra.

 \begin{proposition} For all $m\in \Y$ we have that